schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/readme.md

 2. Start a command shell in the `_downloader` directory
 3. Run `download.cmd` (or `download.sh` on Unix).
    Provide one of the following arguments:
-    - `drivers` - for Oracle and IBM DB2 JDBC drivers
     - `plugins` - for additional SchemaCrawler plug-ins
     - `jackson` - for support of JSON ouput format
     - `graphviz-java` - for a pure Java Gaphviz library to generate diagrams